bambi01-95/SHICA/README.md

     timerSec(int s){
         state off
     }
+    gpioPinRead(){
+        state off
     }
+}
 ```

 This code manages LED on and off using two states: on and off.
-It will transition to the opposite state every 10 seconds.
+It will transition to the opposite state when Button (pin 17) is cliked.
+And also, on state will transistion to
+off state after 10 seconds.

 ## Documentation